Class 10 English Chapter 4 Nelson Mandela: Long Walk to Freedom

 1. Where did the ceremonies take place?
 Can you name any public buildings in India that are made of sandstone?

-Ans: The ceremonies took place in the lovely sandstone amphitheater formed by the Union Buildings in Pretoria.
+Ans: The ceremonies took place in the sandstone amphitheatre Union Buildings in pretoria.

-In India the Red Fort and parliament House are made of sandstone.
+In India the Red Fort Supreme court and Parliament House are made of sandstone.

-2. Can you say how 10 may is an “autumn day” in South Africa?
+2. Can you say how 10 may be an “autumn day” in South Africa?

-3. At the beginning of his speech, Mandela mention “an extraordinary human disaster”.
+3. At the beginning of his speech, Mandela mentioned “an extraordinary human disaster”.
 What does he mean by this?
 What is the “glorious human achievement” he speaks of at the end?

 Ans: By “an extraordinary human disaster” Mandela means the white rule over the blacks in South Africa.
-“The glorious human achievement ” is the freedom of the blacks and the end of human disaster.
+“The glorious human achievement ” is the freedom of a black person.
+A black person became the president of a country where the blacks are not considered as human beings and are treated badly.

 4. Why does Mandela thank the international leaders for?

-Ans: Mandela thanks the international leaders for having come to take possession with the people as it was the victory of human dignity.
+Ans: Mandela thanks the international leaders for having come to take possession native people of South Africa.
+It is a common victory for peace and human dignity.

 5. What ideals he set out for the future of South Africa?

-Ans: He aims to liberate his people from various bondage, like poverty, deprivation, suffering, gender and other discrimination.
+Ans: He aims to liberate his people from various bondages, like poverty, deprivation, suffering.
+He also dreams of a society where there would be no discrimination based on gender or racial origins.

 Oral comprehension check -2